-Upfront payments are a type of transaction in which a customer pays for part or all of a service before you complete it.
-While it can be stressful to negotiate your first upfront payment, it’ll become easier in time.
+Upfront payments are a type of transaction in which a customer pays for part or all of a service before completed.
+Although it can be stressful to negotiate your first upfront payment, it’ll become easier in time.

 Benefits of Upfront Payment Terms

-There are numerous benefits of negotiating payment terms upfront, including:
+There are numerous benefits of negotiating upfront payments, including:

 - Builds Trust: An upfront payment can build trust between you and your customers.
-It shows you as a service provider that the client is serious about your work.
 It’s a guarantee that upon completion, you’ll receive the full payment.

 - Improves Cash Flow: Cash flow can be a huge issue, especially if your services translate into many long-term projects.
 With upfront payments, you won’t have to worry about late payments or the stress of not getting paid at all.

-- Covers Out-of-Pocket Expenses: Most projects come with expenses like supplies, software, and labor costs.
+- Covers Out-of-Pocket Expenses: Most projects require expenses like supplies, software, and labor costs.
 If you receive partial or full payment upfront, you’ll be more likely to afford these expenses, and have additional working capital to spare.

 How to Negotiate Upfront Payments

 If you’re new to negotiating upfront payments, rest assured that it’s not that difficult.
-Believe it or not, most customers won’t mind paying you upfront.
 Once you start negotiating upfront payments, the process will come naturally to you.

 The reality is, we live in an information age.
-This means that a client will likely do their homework and research you in advance.
+This means that a client will likely conduct research about your business in advance.
 For this reason, it’s your responsibility to create a professional online presence.

 Make sure your social media profiles and website are professional, displays positive reviews, and include your contact information.

-When you communicate with a potential client via phone or email, it’s your job to reinforce your professionalism.
+When you communicate with a potential client, it’s your job to display professionalism.
 Respond promptly and explain how they can benefit from your services.
-Your goal should be to convey why you’re the best provider.
 A professional presentation may be all it takes to convince them to pay upfront.

 Most clients are perfectly fine with paying providers upfront.
 Not only does this show them that you’re a true professional, it also provides them with an upfront cost.
 Typically, they’ll prefer to know the cost upfront rather than receiving an invoice that’s higher than they anticipated.